alexcana/plp/README.md

-# plp
+# Programming Language Project
-CS 330: Programming Language Project
+for CS 330: Structure and Organization of Programming Language